Kong/spec-renderer/README.md

 ### Vue 3 Component(s)

-Import the package (and TypeScript types, if desired) inside of your App's entry file (e.g. for Vue, `main.ts`).
-Set the plugin options, and tell Vue to use the plugin.
+Import the package and the component(s) you wish to use.

 ```ts
 <template>